chaliy/koap/README.md

 - [x] UI to navigate through different OpenAPI and Swagger Specs
 - [x] Backend service to host UI and gather configured API Specs
-- [x] Kubernetes operator to listen for ConfigMaps with API Manifiests
+- [x] Listen to Kubernetes for ConfigMaps with API Manifiests
 - [ ] Support Kubernetes Koap CRDs
 - [ ] Support Service/Deployment/POD annotations with API Specs
 - [ ] Support to limit Koap to the single Kubernetes namespace